-Fat also supplies fuel to the body, albeit more slowly than carbohydrates.
+Fat also supplies fuel to the body, but more slowly than carbohydrates.
 During the first 90 minutes or so of exercise, fat metabolism accounts for about half of the body’s energy requirements, and that jumps up by about 25 percent after we’ve depleted carbs during long-term exercise lasting more than 20 minutes.
-Therefore, we do need to include some fats in the foods we eat, especially if we regularly engage in intense, long exercise.
-You don’t need a lot of fat though- a few Tbs. of chia seeds, a small avocado or some nuts are generally enough fat.

 The GGS is the perfect workout food.
 It’s filled with complex carbohydrates, amino acids (the building blocks of protein), vitamins, and minerals, but it moves easily through your system and digests thoroughly so it won’t weigh you down.
 Try a GGS before your workout and see how terrific you feel!
 If you work out in the morning I definitely would make the GGS your pre workout food, if you do eat something before.
 If I practice yoga first thing in the morning, it is the first thing I have afterwards.

-Another food I love, chia seeds, are loaded with omega-3 fats for sustained energy, protein, and antioxidants.
+We touched on chia seeds earlier, but they really do deserve the spotlight.
+They are loaded with omega-3 fats for sustained energy, protein, and antioxidants.
 Ancient Aztec and Incan warriors ate chia for strength and stamina during battle.
 Having chia a few hours before a long, intense workout can help provide fat for fuel after the carbs burn off.
 Eating them after a workout can provide tissue repairing protein.
 You can even have them during sustained activity such as hiking or bicycling to really amp up your energy levels.